 Kids mini winter zen garden instructions:

 The first step is deciding what materials you want to use.
 Will you gather them together outside (our DIY shoebox nature explorer’s kit is a great way to collect your supplies)?
 Will you set up the tray together or just provide the items?
 Will you use 1 or 2 elements, or combine quite a few as I did?
 The wonderful thing about this activity is that it’s extremely flexible – there are literally endless options.
 You’ll find it comes fairly naturally to want to explore a variety of activities, approaches, and layouts.

 More than anything, this wintry tray was put together to inspire some self-soothing practice.
 Just like the season itself, quiet accompanies this activity so well.
 The tactile qualities of each item provide quite a bit of sensory stimulation on their own, but you can also try turning on some quiet relaxation music or recordings of winter sounds (snow falling, a fire crackling).

 While arranging or playing in their garden, some kids may enjoy telling you a story, or having a calming conversation.
 If you notice their focus shifting away from exploring the garden, you can begin trying some visualization.
 Ask them to close their eyes and imagine walking – the sound of the wind, the crunching of the snow – just letting their mind wander quietly through the garden.
 You can ask them where they’re going, what they’re seeing, or what they’re feeling, then give them a few minutes to think in silence.

-Beyond meditation and mindful, quiet play this can be used for finger-drawing or as a fun, themed means of practicing sorting with pom pom “snowballs” of different sizes.
+Beyond meditation and mindful, quiet play our magical little winter sensory garden can be used for finger-drawing or as a fun, themed means of practicing sorting with pom pom “snowballs” of different sizes.
 Tongs or chopsticks can be used to move or transfer items into the garden (wonderful fine motor skill practice!)
 Making a snowman out of playdough or clay is a fun way to learn about sizes (make large, medium and small-sized balls!) and practice stacking and balance.
 Even gathering the natural materials you’d like to use can become it’s own activity and exercise in observation.